Skip to content

 4. Confirm the feed opens

-If that works, the deployment, included-config path, and reader subscription path are working together.
+If that works, the local app and included-feed path are ready.

 What Changes If You Enable Feed Generation